 Production code: 3F03

 Following a day trip to the petting zoo, Lisa begins to realize that the meat she called food was once an animal that was cute and cuddly, so she decides to become a vegetarian, which gets her ridiculed by her friends and family.
-Meanwhile, Homer sets up his own barbecue after not being invited to one at the Flanders' house (which was strictly a family reunion).
+Meanwhile, Homer sets up his own barbecue after not being invited to one at the Flanderses' house (which was strictly a family reunion).

-Skinner: Uh-oh.
+- Assimilation Academy: Lisa twice sets off the school's "Independent Thought Alarm" for her talk about vegetarianism.Skinner: Uh-oh.
 Two independent thought alarms in one day.
 The students are overstimulated.
 Willie, remove all the colored chalk from the classrooms!

 Willie: I warned ya!
 Didn't I warn ya?
 That colored chalk was forged by Lucifer himself!